Last Updated on July 10, 2023 by Emmanuel

 Suspension forks are suitable for mountain bikes that need to absorb shocks from rough terrain to give you comfortable rides.

-When you modify your bicycle, it can be challenging to control it because the suspension fork will change its entire structure.
+Modifying your bicycle can be challenging; the suspension fork can change its structure.

-If you make these changes, choose a suspension fork compatible with your bike’s frame and install it correctly.
+If you make these changes, choose a suspension fork compatible with your bike’s frame; you must also install this spare part correctly.

 Analyze your bike’s structure to ensure that adding a suspension fork doesn’t adversely affect its stability or strength.